 The Black Forest – Breisach, Germany

 I had little knowledge of the area near Breisach, Germany but dreamed of tiny elves, black witches, and scary villages in my head before we began the trek up the mountain on the bus.
 I was on a Viking River Cruise down the Rhine River, where we had ported near Breisach, Germany and now we were on a bus for about an hour and a half winding up a mountain.

-I had little knowledge of the area but dreamed up tiny elves, black witches and a scary village in my head before we began the trek up the mountain on the bus.
-The only thing I remember about the Black Forest was that this was where Hansel and Gretel, living deep in the forest in a house made of cake, had encountered the wicked witch of the west!
-Remember that childhood fairy tale?
+The main thing I can remember about the Black Forest was from my childhood.
+And that there were these two kids, Hansel and Gretel, living deep in the forest in a house made of cake.
+They had encountered the wicked witch of the West.
+Do you remember that childhood fairy tale?
 They were a brother-sister duo who outwitted the witch as told by the Brothers Grimm in 1812.
-The Black Forest was also known as the Schwarzwald and gets its name from its dark, slightly sinister canopy of evergreens.
+I once received a leather bound fairy tale book almost just like this one as a child.

 The thick fog began to surround us as we made our way up the winding paved road away from the flatlands of the farming community down below.
 The lush forest green landscape began to appear and soon became thicker and thicker as we made our way up the side of the mountain.